telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 * **FontsProvider**: Gets or sets a *FontsProviderBase* instance used to provide missing fonts.

-    > .NET Standard specification does not define APIs for getting specific fonts.
+    >note .NET Standard specification does not define APIs for getting specific fonts.
 PdfProcessing needs to have access to the font data so that it can read it and add it to the PDF file.
 That is why, to allow the library to create and use fonts, you will need to provide an implementation of the FontsProviderBase abstract class and set this implementation to the FontsProvider property of FixedExtensibilityManager.

     >important If the FontsProvider property is not set, a default font will be used when exporting the document.